 How long are your sessions and what is the tuition?

-We offer 27 and 21 day session for kids entering 2nd-10th grade.
+We offer two different sessions for kids entering 2nd-10th grade.

-We also offer 13 day mini camps for first time campers who will be entering 2nd-5th grade.
+We also offer mini sessions for first time campers who will be entering 2nd-5th grade.

 Please see our Dates and Rates page for more information

 How many campers do you take each session?

 We can accommodate over 700 campers over the course of the summer with two different major sessions.
 With nearly 350 campers per session and around 150 staff there could be 500 people at camp at any given time!

 Over half of our campers are from cities in Ohio like Cleveland, Columbus, Cincinnati, Akron, and Toledo.
 We have campers who come from across the country and we have several campers who come from all over the world, including Israel!

 How to you select and train your staff?